Package Leaflet: Information for the User

 Children and adolescents

-Finasteride is not indicated for children.
+Finasteride is not indicated in children.

-Use of Finasterida ratiopharm with other medications:
+Use of Finasteride ratiopharm with other medications:

-Finasteride usually does not interact with other medications.
+Finasteride does not usually interact with other medications.

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication, including those obtained without a prescription.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication, including those purchased without a prescription.

 Pregnancy, breastfeeding, and fertility:

-Finasteride is for exclusive use in males.
+Finasteride is for use in males only.

-Finasteride is not indicated for women.
+Finasteride is not indicated in women.

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Driving and operating machinery
+Driving and using machines

 Finasteride should not affect your ability to drive or operate machinery.

-Finasterida ratiopharm 5 mg contains lactose
+Finasteride ratiopharm 5 mg contains lactose

 This medication contains lactose.
-If your doctor has told you that you have an intolerance to certain sugars, consult with him before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-Finasterida ratiopharm 5 mg contains sodium
+Finasteride ratiopharm 5 mg contains sodium

 This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".